As we are having a bit of an Easter heat wave, it’s more important than ever to talk about dehydration with a stoma.

 Its bad news for anyone but if you have an ostomy, it’s far easier to get dehydrated than someone with all their intestines because the large intestine plays an important role in helping absorb water from food waste.

-Severe dehydration can be life threatening, and any dehydration can make you feel poorly causing tiredness, a feeling of sluggishness and more.
+Severe dehydration can be life threatening, and any dehydration with a stoma can make you feel poorly causing tiredness, a feeling of sluggishness and more.
 If your output loosens and you find you are emptying your bag more frequently then it’s worth upping your fluid intake.

 The NHS also say: